gsbakshi/metaface/README.md

 ```
 git clone https://github.com/gsbakshi/metaface.git
+cd metaface
 ```
-This Command will copy a full project to your local environment
+This Command will copy a full project to your local environment and then enter the metaface directory.

-Then type `cd metaface` in your terminal.

 #### Run Docker